 Replace 192.0.2.100 with the IP address you want to block.
 After manually banning an IP, review your logs to understand why it was flagged and whether it represents a genuine threat or a misconfiguration.

 Combine Fail2Ban with a properly configured firewall for layered protection.
 UFW (Uncomplicated Firewall) on Ubuntu works well alongside Fail2Ban, providing baseline firewall rules while Fail2Ban dynamically blocks IP addresses based on observed behaviour.
-Reviewing both configurations together gives you a clearer picture of your server's exposure.
+Reviewing both configurations together gives you a clearer picture of your server's exposure and helps you identify gaps in your protection.

-Fail2Ban is most effective as part of a broader server hardening strategy rather than as a standalone solution.
-Combining it with SSH key authentication, secure SSH configuration, and regular system updates creates multiple layers of defence.
+Fail2Ban is most effective as part of a broader security strategy rather than as a standalone solution.
+Combining it with SSH key authentication and secure SSH configuration creates multiple layers of defence.
+Even if Fail2Ban fails or is temporarily unavailable, strong SSH configuration continues to protect your server.

 Regularly reviewing /var/log/fail2ban.log helps identify patterns in attack traffic and refine your configuration over time.
 Look for IP ranges that appear repeatedly, scan schedules that suggest automated tools, and any new attack signatures that may require additional jail configurations.